 Married adults will sometimes give lai see to unmarried relatives as a way of demonstrating that they’re in a place to share their blessings, and adult children may also give red envelopes containing a generous gift to parents as a sign of respect.

-Hong bao packets may also be given during visits to the homes of family and friends on New Year’s Day as a way of wishing them good luck in the year ahead.
+Red envelopes may also be given during visits to the homes of family members and friends on New Year’s Day as a way of wishing them good luck in the year ahead.
 These are typically placed in the Tray of Togetherness.
 And employers often give their employees red envelopes filled with about a month’s pay at the start of the celebration and a smaller lai see when they return to work.

-Once practiced only in China, the tradition of giving red envelopes to mark the beginning of the new year has spread into Vietnam and Japan, and many families celebrate the Lunar New Year in the United States, too.
+Once practiced only in China, the tradition of giving lucky red envelopes to mark the beginning of the new year has spread into Vietnam, Singapore, and Japan, and many families celebrate the Lunar New Year in the United States, too.

 Wherever they are given, lai see always contain an auspicious amount of money and are never marked with the giver’s name.
 The bills (never coins) inside hong bao should always be new, and even amounts are typical — especially in denominations including 8s (which rhymes with luck) and 9s (for a long life).

-Tip: Amounts including 4s should not be given, as the word for four is similar to the word for death.
+Tip: Amounts including 4s should not be given, as the word for four is similar to the word for death which is bad luck.